protesilaos/my-website/_codelog/2022-06-07-denote-introduction.md

 whatever the value of the `crm-indicator` is&#x2014;which should be a comma).

-The `denote` command can also be called from Lisp, in which case it expects the `TITLE` and `KEYWORDS` arguments, both of which are strings.
+The `denote` command can also be called from Lisp, in which case it expects the `TITLE` and `KEYWORDS` arguments.
+The former is a string, the latter a list of strings.

 For integration with `org-capture`, the user must first add the relevant template.
 Such as: